What is Remote Device Management (RDM)?

 - Built in-house RMM — Here, connected product and technical support teams build their solution, in-house, often stitching together a mix of proprietary software and off-the-shelve approaches.
 This approach often means manual updates and reactive support.

-- RMM software for niche connected products — For certain niche types of connected products, there are niche RDM solutions — e.g. SecuriThings (focused on security devices); SignageOS (focused on digital signage)
+- RMM software for niche connected products — For certain niche types of connected products, there are niche RDM solutions — e.g. SecuriThings (focused on security devices); SignageOS (focused on digital signage).

 - RMM that adapts to any connected product — the last approach is the one used by Canopy — a configurable RMM platform designed for multi-component hardware solutions, mixed OS fleets, and complex hardware types, like connected products.
-Canopy was designed to adapt to whatever configuration used by the connected product deployment.
-Offering the ability to connect to any aspect or endpoint so that the connected product can be monitored, managed, analyzed, and even automated.

 👋 Want more information on RMM?
 Bookmark The Beginner's Guide to Remote Monitoring & Management.